marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

 <if type="freetier">* Load the datasets necessary to run the workshop</if>
 * View help files

-## Task 1: Access Oracle Machine Learning Notebooks
+## Task 1: Access Oracle Machine Learning notebooks

 You create notebooks in Oracle Machine Learning Notebooks.
 You can access Oracle Machine Learning Notebooks from Autonomous Database.